Hotel Room

-Hotel Room (also called David Lynch's Hotel Room) is an American drama anthology series that aired for three half-hour episodes on HBO on January 8, 1993, with a rerun the next night.
-Created by Monty Montgomery and David Lynch (who directed two episodes), each drama stars a different cast and takes place in hotel room 603 of the New York City-based "Railroad Hotel", in the years 1969, 1992, and 1936, respectively.
-The three episodes were created to be shown together in the form of a feature-length pilot, with the hope that if they were well received, a series of episodes in the same stand-alone half-hour format would be produced later.
+Hotel Room (sometimes referred to as David Lynch's Hotel Room) is an American drama anthology series that aired for three episodes on HBO on January 8, 1993, with a rerun the next night.
+Created by Monty Montgomery and David Lynch (who directed the first and third episodes), each episode stars a different cast and takes place in the same room of a New York City hotel, in the years 1969, 1992, and 1936, respectively.
+The three episodes (totaling 99 minutes) were intended to be shown together in the form of a feature-length pilot, with the hope that a series in a standalone half-hour format would be produced later.
 Following a lukewarm reception, HBO chose to not produce more episodes.

-Plot
+Premise

-The series opens with the following narration, written and spoken by co-creator David Lynch: "For a millennium, the space for the hotel room existed, undefined.
+The series opens with a narration written and spoken by co-creator Lynch: "For a millennium, the space for the hotel room existed, undefined.
 Mankind captured it, and gave it shape and passed through.
 And sometimes when passing through, they found themselves brushing up against the secret names of truth."

-Each story stars a new cast, and takes place in a different year, but is confined in the room 603 of the Railroad Hotel in New York City.
+Each story that follows takes place in a different year, but confined to room 603 in the fictional Railroad Hotel in New York City.
 The same bellboy and maid appear in each story, as if they do not age.